LightningPeach/peach-wallet-desktop/README.md

   <img src="docs/peach_logo.png" alt="peach logo" />
 </h1>

-LightningPeach wallet is a free cross-platform desktop Lightning Network wallet.
+Peach Wallet is a free cross-platform desktop Lightning Network wallet.
 It simplifies the process of making micro payments, which are processed seamlessly thanks to user-friendly application and own payment server solution.

 ### Technical details
-The LightningPeach wallet is the Lightning Network wallet that uses **lnd** (Lightning Network Daemon).
+The Peach Wallet is the Lightning Network wallet that uses **lnd** (Lightning Network Daemon).

 GUI is implemented with [Electron](https://electronjs.org) + [React](https://reactjs.org) + [Redux](https://github.com/reactjs/redux).
 In future this will allow to implement mobile or web version of the wallet.